SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A pseudo-class is begun by a single colon

-:empty| matches an element that has no child **nodes** (including text nodes) :not(<selector-list>) matches elements that don't match selector-list.
+:empty| matches an element that has no child **nodes** (including text nodes) :not(‹selector-list›) matches elements that don't match selector-list.
 :not() is a pseudo-class, but has no influence on specificity :root selects the root element
 :indeterminate selects indeterminate element.